-We need to process your data for the above purpose in order to effectively carry out consider that we need to use it for another related reason and that reason is compatible with the original purpose.
+We will only use your data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another related reason and that reason is compatible with the original purpose.
 If we need to use your data for an unrelated purpose, we will seek your consent to use it for that new purpose.